2024 Annual Report

 2,478

-Composit percentage of all evaluations selecting the "highest value" for time and resources spent at our events.
+Composite percentage of all event evaluations selecting "highest value" for the time and resources spent by attendees.

 990